What to do with an animal that is behaving strangely or aggressively in New Jersey | Beaver

 What to do with an animal that is behaving strangely or aggressively

-Most wild animals keep their distance from people, including coyotes — and you should keep your distance from wildlife.
+Most wild animals keep their distance from people — and you should keep your distance from wildlife.
 Wild animals can be unpredictable.
-While actual attacks are unlikely, they most often occur when animals are startled, sick or habituated to people, or if they feel threatened.
+While actual attacks by wildlife are unlikely, they most often occur when animals are startled, sick or habituated to people, or if they feel threatened.

-If a wild animal is in your yard behaving aggressively and there has been no contact with people or pets, contact your local animal control officer or your wildlife agency immediately.
+If a wild animal is in your yard behaving aggressively and there has been no contact with people or pets, contact your local animal control or state wildlife agency immediately.
 They will assess the threat and take appropriate action to deal with the offending animal.

 If your pet has had direct contact with a wild animal that was behaving aggressively (i.e., it was bitten or scratched), call your veterinarian for advice.
 If the aggressive animal was potentially rabid, it is best not to touch your pet during this time since the rabies virus from the saliva of the infected animal may be present on the hair and skin.
 If you must handle your pet, protect yourself by wearing gloves and protective clothing.
 If you have handled your pet without protection, consult your doctor and local health department for advice.